Practical-Formal-Methods/pi-fuzz/README.md

 - `EnvWrapper.py`: It is a wrapper used to interact with environments such as creating environment instances, setting the environment to a particualr state ot taking steps.
 - `Seed.py`: Contains seed object.
 - `Scheduler.py`: Contains several schedular instantiations used in fuzzer.
-- `mod_gym`: Our own fork of OpenAI's [Gym](https://github.com/openai/gym).
+- `mod_gym`: Our own fork of OpenAI's [Gym](https://github.com/openai/gym) (forked commit hash: `ee5ee3a4a5b9d09219ff4c932a45c4a661778cd7`).
 We made changes in `./gym/envs/box2d/lunar_lander.py` and `./gym/envs/box2d/bipedal_walker.py` to accommodate getting and setting states.
-- `mod_stable_baselines`: Our own fork of [stable_baselines3](https://stable-baselines3.readthedocs.io/en/master/).
+- `mod_stable_baselines`: Our own fork of [stable_baselines3](https://stable-baselines3.readthedocs.io/en/master/) (forked commit hash: `503425932f5dc59880f854c4f0db3255a3aa8c1e`).
 We created this fork to enable training agents in modified Gym environments.

+## Testing Your Own Policy

+π-fuzz implementation is designed to be modular to allow changes to test policies trained on other benchmarks.
+For this, one has to extend the wrapper functions such as creating environment, taking a(n) environment/policy step in `EnvWrapper.py`.
+Other than that, given a state, its relaxation and unrelaxations have to be implemented in `Mutator.py`.
+Appropriate relaxation and unrelaxation operations depends on the benchmark's nature.

 ## Replicating Results

 Refer to this [link](https://hub.docker.com/repository/docker/practicalformalmethods/pi-fuzz) to download a ready-to-use Docker image.

-We test π-fuzz on 3 domains: `linetrack`, `lunar` and `bipedal`.
-For each domain, we consider 6 fuzzer settings in which we change fuzzing type and informed mutations probabilities.
-For example, for `lunar` domain we run the following experiments:

-1. `python run.py -E highway -R 123 -A policies/highway_org.pth -F inc -IP 0.2 -CT 3.6 -FMB 3`
+This image contains π-fuzz repository under `/home` directory.
+We also set up a conda virtual environment that includes all required dependencies to run π-fuzz.
+One can activate it with the following command `conda activate pifuzz`.
+The parameters used in the experiments are clearly stated in the paper.
+We use random seeds from 42 to 49 in repeated experiments.
+For instance, the following command has to be executed with these random seeds to obtain all **MMSeedBugBasic** results presented in the paper:

-2. `python run.py -E lunar -R 123 -A policies/lunar_org -F inc -CT 0.65 -IP 0.2 -FMB 25`
+`python run.py -E lunar -R 42 -A policies/lunar_org -F inc -O mmseedbugbasic -CT 0.65 -IP 0.2 -FMB 25`
-3. `python run.py -E bipedal -R 123 -A policies/bipedal_org -F inc -IP 0.2 -CT 2.0 -FMB 25`

-For running experiments on other domains, provide the corresponding domain keyword after `-E`.
-For replicating the exact results, run each experiment with random seeds from 1 to 8.
-Remember to keep `fuzz_config.py` file as default (i.e. `FUZZ_BUDGET=86400` and `SEARCH_BUDGET=1000`). `fuzz_utils.py` provides some useful functions to plot results (i.e. poolsize_over_time, warn_over_time, boxplot).
+Running this command will take above 24 hours, as there is 24 hours fuzzing campaign in the beginning.
+For the next oracle type (e.g. `mmbug`) it would take shorter as fuzzing step is not repeated, instead existing data is loaded.
+Experiment results are saved in specified folder.
+One can use functions provided in `utils.py` to obtain plots and exact numbers in the tables.
+Names of the functions are self explanatory.

+This image also contains all the data collected in our experiments in a zipped file named `pifuzz_exp.zip`.